lincza/ProduceLincKnowledgeBase/docs/articles/Produce Accounting/Pallet Charge Standards/Pallet Charge Codes.md

 #### **Default Allocation Method Options**

-* *Quantity*: The pallet charge assignment amount is divided by the total Quantity (number of Outer Packs) for all the pallet lots in the assignment target to determine a 'cost per Outer Pack’; and then multiplied by the Quantity of the pallet lot.
+* *Quantity*: The pallet charge assignment amount is divided by the total Quantity (number of Outer Packs) for all the pallet lots in the assignment target to determine a 'cost per Outer Pack'; and then multiplied by the Quantity of the pallet lot.
 * *Weight*: The pallet charge assignment amount is spread across the pallet lots of the assignment target based on the net weight of the pallet lots.
 * *Pallet*: The pallet charge assignment amount is spread across the pallet lots based on the number of Pallet IDs in the assignment target.
 The same cost amount is thus allocated to each pallet ID in the assignment target.
 * *Amount*: the income of each pallet lot in the assignment target is calculated as a percentage of the total income of the assignment target.
 The percentage is then applied to the total pallet charge assignment amount and the result allocated to the individual pallet lot.
 Pallet lots with a higher income will thus carry a higher portion of the pallet charge.